Cerne Abbas CE VC First School, Duck Street, Cerne Abbas, Dorset. DT2 7LA

 We give out Knowledge and Skills Progression Organisers every half term to allow parents and children to understand the learning across the subject areas.

 Progression of Skills are used by the teachers to ensure appropriate progression.

 The curriculum in our school is designed to provide access and opportunity for all children who attend the school.
 If we think it necessary to adapt the curriculum to meet the needs of the individual child, then we do so only after the parents of the child have been consulted.

 If a child has a special need, our school does all it can to meet these individual needs.
-We comply with the requirements set out in the SEN Code of Practice in providing for children with special needs.
+We comply with the requirements set out in the SEND Code of Practice in providing for children with special needs.
 If a child displays signs of having special needs, his/her teacher assesses this need.
 In most instances the teacher can provide resources and educational opportunities which meet the child’s needs within the normal class organisation.
 If a child’s needs are more severe, we consider the child for an assessment.
 We then involve the appropriate external agencies when making this assessment.
 We always provide additional resources and support for children with special needs.

 The school provides an Individual Learning Plan or Provision Map for each of the children who are on the special needs register.
-This sets out the nature of the special need and outlines how schools will aim to address the need.
+This sets out the nature of the special need and outlines how our school will aim to address the need.
 It also sets out targets for improvement, so that we can review and monitor the progress of each child at regular intervals.

 We will endeavour to keep parents informed in respect of decisions made and external agencies contacted in assessing a child’s needs.
-Parents will also can have input of their concerns and ideas as to how the school can address the needs of their child.
+Parents will also have input of their concerns and ideas as to how the school can address the needs of their child.

 The Foundation Stage